evolutek/cellaserv3/README.md

 ### Subscribes

-Any connection can send a subscribe message and receive publish messages whose event string matches the subscribed pattern.
+* Any client can send a subscribe message and receive publish messages whose event string matches the subscribed pattern.
 The subscribe pattern syntax is https://golang.org/pkg/path/filepath/#Match.